Confessions (Mimi Webb album)

 Confessions is the second studio album by British singer Mimi Webb.
 It was released on 12 September 2025, via Epic Records and RCA Records.
 The album was supported by three singles: "Mind Reader", "Love Language" and "You Don't Look at Me the Same".
+A deluxe edition was released on 20 February 2026, along with its lead single, "Eyes Closed".

-Background
+Background and theme

-Earlier in 2025, Webb had shared "Mind Reader", a collaboration with Meghan Trainor.
-Alongside the release of the lead single "Love Language", she announced her second studio album titled Confessions.
-Speaking about the track, Webb described it as "my first step into this new era", adding that she had "never been more nervous or excited to share a piece of music", and that its sound and aesthetic were "so new and different"for her.
-The album, written and produced between Los Angeles and London, follows her 2023 debut Amelia.
+Earlier in 2025, Webb had shared "Mind Reader", a collaboration with American singer Meghan Trainor.
+Alongside the release of "Love Language", she announced her second studio album titled Confessions.
+Speaking about the track, Webb described it as "my first step into this new era", adding that she had "never been more nervous or excited to share a piece of music", and that its sound and aesthetic were "so new and different" for her.

+Written and produced between Los Angeles and London, Confessions follows her 2023 debut Amelia.
 Reflecting on its creation, Webb explained: "I dug deep and figured out what I want to say not just as an artist, but as a person.
 I decided to be brutally honest.
 It's easy to be like, 'Everything is wonderful'—even when there's so much happening behind the curtain.
 I wanted to open up and scream, 'This is who I am!'."
-Regarding the album, she added, "I am so proud of this album.
+She further added: "I am so proud of this album.
 Confessions has helped me grow both as a person and as an artist.
 The themes I was able to explore through these songs taught me so much about myself and gave me real confidence.
 I'm also incredibly proud of the creative side of this record – every video, every photoshoot holds so much of me.
 This project, as a whole, is the most authentically 'me' thing I've ever done."

 Composition

 According to Hot Press, Webb has described herself as believing in "the power of the universe", a perspective that informs the themes of Confessions.
-The album has been characterized as Webb telling her truth about the "Mimi-verse" and wearing her heart on her sleeve.
+The album has been characterised as Webb telling her truth about the "Mimi-verse" and wearing her heart on her sleeve.